 How to Register an Abandoned Vehicle by State

-Claiming an abandoned vehicle and putting it on the road in your name is a 30-90 day legal process — not a weekend project.
-Every state requires a specific lien type (mechanic's, storage, or possessory), a documented attempt to find the registered owner, public notice in a newspaper for 10-30 days, and an auction or administrative sale before a clean or bonded title can be issued.
+Claiming an abandoned vehicle and putting it on the road in your name takes 30 to 90 days of legal legwork, not a weekend in the driveway.
+Every state wants a specific lien type (mechanic's, storage, or possessory), a documented attempt to find the registered owner, public notice in a newspaper for 10 to 30 days, and an auction or administrative sale before it will issue a clean or bonded title.
 Skip a step and the original owner can reclaim the car years later.

 What "abandoned" means legally